 Regular Decision is the third admission option for students considering Southwestern University.
-The application deadline is February 1 of the senior year of high school, with final admission decisions made by April 1.
+The application deadline is the first Tuesday in February of the senior year of high school, with final admission decisions made by the first Tuesday in May.
 Financial aid and candidate reply deadlines are the same as mentioned above in Early Action.